NuroC/MooMooBot/README.md

 # MooMooBot
-a full functional discord bot to send moomoo.io bots
+a discord bot which does moomoo.io stuff

 # commands
 ```